The Royal Canadian Mint and Privacy

 Ottawa, Ontario K1A 0G8

-The Privacy Act establishes a complaint mechanism whereby individuals can ask the Privacy Commissioner of Canada to investigate any complaint that they may have regarding alleged non-compliance, by a federal government institution, with any of its provisions.
-Should you wish to avail yourself of this right, you may contact the Privacy Commissioner of Canada at the following address:
+The Mint has 30 days to respond in writing to your request, subject to a time extension in certain specific circumstances, and there are no fees for requesting access to your personal information.
+The Privacy Act establishes a complaint mechanism whereby individuals can ask the Office of the Privacy Commissioner of Canada ("OPCC") to investigate any concerns that they may have regarding alleged non-compliance by a federal government institution with any of the provisions of that Act.
+Should you wish to avail yourself of this right, you may contact the OPCC at the following address:

-The Privacy Commissioner of Canada
+Office of the Privacy Commissioner of Canada

 Gatineau, Quebec K1A 1H3